 Messaging is a good place to start discussing WhatsApp Business limitations.
 WhatsApp designed the app and API with specific categories of businesses in mind.
 The limitations associated with these two account types reflect that.

 WhatsApp Business App Messaging his designed to get small businesses onto WhatsApp Business.
 There are no messaging limitations.
-As long as you have the contacts number, you can send a message.
+As long as you have a contact number, you can send a message.
 Yes, using the app, businesses can send the first message over WhatsApp.

 WhatsApp does not limit the app on the number of messages sent or on types of content.
 As long as the other person does not block you, you will be able to send messages to them.